olafk/liferay-portal-old/workspaces/liferay-sample-workspace/language/README.markdown

-Place your language keys into the `Language.properties` file and generate translations by running `../gradlew buildLang`.
+Put your language keys in `Language.properties`.
+Run `../gradlew buildLang` to generate translations.

-Translations marked with `(Automatic copy)` or referring to unavailable locales are ignored.
-Locales can be enabled via the UI or by setting the `locales.enabled` property in a `portal-ext.properties` file.
+Translations with `(Automatic copy)` are ignored.
+Translations for disabled locales are also ignored.

+Enable locales from the UI or by setting the property `locales.enabled` in `portal-ext.properties`.